benjisidi/saltmarsh/Tiresias' Inventory.md

 	- *The magical properties of gemstones by the archmage Tensor*
 	- *The magical properties of herbs and flowers by the archmage Tensor*
 	- *The metaphysics of mathematics by the mage Nystul*
+	- *Grog Hovels* - guidebook of the best pubs across the coast
+	- Sea Prince Mage's spellbook
 - A spell book containing:
 	- Dancing lights
 	- Comprehend languages